 Moving is overwhelming for adults and can bring a level of added stress into your family’s life — at least for a time.
 Even if your child is not stressed about the move itself, they may be stressed because you are stressed.

-Continuing your online tutoring during this time may be difficult, but having a constant and reliable schedule can actually be a great way to keep your child focused.
+Continuing your during this time may be difficult, but having a constant and reliable schedule can actually be a great way to keep your child focused.
 It can be just what they need to keep them grounded during the moving phase.

-You may even find that the additional work can be a great distraction for them while other things are going on — especially if you are using a full online tutoring program like Thinkster Math, which provides unlimited worksheets, a dedicated tutor assigned to every student, and a game-like atmosphere.
+You may even find that the additional work can be a great distraction for them while other things are going on — especially if you are using a fully online tutoring program like Thinkster Math, which provides unlimited worksheets, a dedicated tutor assigned to every student, and a game-like atmosphere.

-Even if you’re just moving a couple streets over or they’re not changing schools, continuing online tutoring through the summer can help your student avoid that back-to-school fuzz that typically follows an eventful summer.
+Even if you’re just moving a couple of streets over or they’re not changing schools, continuing online tutoring through the summer can help your student avoid that back-to-school fuzz that typically follows an eventful summer.

 We know that with an upcoming move on your mind, you’re likely thinking about all of the things you have to do.
-Plus, there’s work, family and your daily responsibilities you have to deal with.
+Plus, there’s work, family, and your daily responsibilities you have to deal with.

 You may be also stressed about how the move will affect your children’s lives and their school work.
 Having an online tutor in the mix to help keep your student on track and provide added support can be a huge relief.

-If you haven’t looked into online tutoring but you are anticipating a move — or you just like the idea of online math tutoring for your student — we encourage you to give the Thinkster online math tutoring program a try.
+If you haven’t looked into online tutoring but are anticipating a move — or you just like the idea of online math tutoring for your student — we encourage you to give the Thinkster online math tutoring program a try.